Our Nature Preserves

-If you're interested in visiting our preserves with a group, we offer guided hikes and volunteer workdays where you can learn about and experience our unique environments, get an eco-workout and meet like-minded people!
+If you're interested in visiting our preserves with a group, we offer guided hikes, volunteer workdays and other events where you can learn about and experience these unique environments, get an eco-workout and meet like-minded people!

 Lake County Nature Preserves

 Gordon & Faith Greiner Nature Preserve - Hobart

 Ivanhoe South Nature Preserve - Gary

 Beverly Shores Project Area- Beverly Shores